JerryGreenough/Delaunay-Meshing-Videos/README.md

 ## Delaunay Meshing
 <p>
-The Delaunay Meshing functionality used in this project is harnassed in a dedicated <code>mesh<\code> class.
+The Delaunay Meshing functionality used in this project is harnassed in a dedicated <code>mesh</code> class.
 In its most basic form, the code required for the generation and display of a mesh amounts to a few lines of Python.
 In the following, .........
 The final mesh is depicted on screen by using the mesh object's <code>plot()</code> method.